yurdum/tims-speedreader-privacy-policy/privacy_policy.md

 We may update this Privacy Policy from time to time.
 We will notify users of any changes by updating the "Last updated" date at the top of this policy.

 ## Contact
-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at [tlyurdum@gmail.com].

 ## Your Rights
 You can: